-The Data Protection Act 1998 will be replaced by the new General Data Protection Regulation (GDPR) in May 2018.
+The General Data Protection Regulations (GDPR) will be incorporated into the new Data Protction law in the UK in May 2018.
 The new law will impact on some data collection, use and storage practices across the institution.
-The University has developed a compliancy plan which is being overseen by the University’s Information Protection Group and implemented by a sub-group comprising representation from the Secretariat, IT and the Library.
+The University has developed a Compliance Plan which is being overseen by the University’s Information Protection Group and implemented by a sub-group comprising representation from the Secretariat, IT, the Student Education Service, Human Resources, the research community and the Library.
 For most staff, changes brought about by the new Regulations will not be significant.
 More information will be provided on this page and further briefings will follow through relevant channels.

-The main elements of the compliancy plan include:
+The main elements of the Compliance Plan include:

 - Generating a comprehensive record and understanding of the personal data the University holds.